Bitcoin's Exchange Theory of Value

 Bitcoin as a Direct Exchange Medium

 Bitcoin’s logical end game is collectively as a store of value, medium of exchange and unit of account.
 That is the vision.
 Everything is priced in bitcoin, and practically every good or service is traded in direct exchange for bitcoin.
-This is the logical conclusion because it maximizes and prefects the utility of bitcoin as money to the greatest number of people on earth.
+This is the logical conclusion because it maximizes and perfects the utility of bitcoin as money to the greatest number of people on earth.
 The incentives of an open and permissionless form of money with a fixed supply will dictate it.
 Regulatory regimes and tax codes will inevitably have to adapt around bitcoin’s use as money–not every jurisdiction has to participate but anyone who wants to benefit economically from trade, specialization and the division of labor will, similar to how El Salvador has.

 Organically, as bitcoin becomes accessible and adopted by more people, the opportunities for direct exchange increase by orders of magnitude.
 Naturally, as more people value bitcoin, the population density of bitcoin holders increases and that will create more scenarios where willing sellers (of goods or services) that want or demand bitcoin overlap with willing buyers (or customers) that have bitcoin.
 In the end, introducing an entirely separate currency system as an intermediary to the process of trade will become an inherent inefficiency–for the principal reason that bitcoin is perfectly capable at a fundamental level of facilitating trade directly.
 In the future, a separate currency system as an intermediary would stand only to increase cost and friction in the process of exchange.